New solph release: v0.5.4

 • Co-authorship (be named in a contribution of someone else)

-To register, please write an email to meetings@oemof.org.
+To register, please write an email to meetings@oemof.org before 1st of November.
 Please tell your name, your institution, what kind of contribution you plan, the title of your planned contribution, and your nationality.
 (The latter is needed due to DLR regulations.)
 If you do not tell us something different, we will assume that listing your name, institute and contribution on a publicly available list will be okay for you.
+(Registration deadline has passed.)

 2024 user meeting in Nordhausen: Thanks for joining!